 You can use your Seal until the very last drop of juice is gone.
 When the device shuts down from low battery, don’t try to power it back on until it’s connected to a charger or it’s fully recharged.

-Your Seal is waterproof.
-Just dunk it in some water and wipe it off with your sleeve, a towel, or microfiber cloth.
+Your Seal is water-resistant, so you can just hose it off with some soapy water and then wipe it dry with your sleeve, a towel, or a microfiber cloth.
 You can use one of those cleaning wipes made for cleaning electronics, too.
 Just don’t use bleach wipes.

 - Is there a user guide or quick reference guide available for my Seal?